GuideNepalFamilyEducationBudgetPersonal Finance

 This is the line that decides the order of magnitude of every other number in the post.

-Private school — budget tier: Rs 1.5–3.5 lakh/year (Tutopiya range), or roughly Rs 12,500–29,000/month.
+Private school, budget tier: Rs 1.5–3.5 lakh/year (Tutopiya range), or roughly Rs 12,500–29,000/month.
 Most neighborhood-private schools sit here.
 The 2026 Kathmandu municipality caps at Grade 6–10 (~Rs 5,500–7,755/month) put a ceiling on the regulated lower end.

-Private school — mid-tier: Rs 4.5–8 lakh/year.
-Schools like GEMS, KMC, DAV, Galaxy Public, Little Angels, and the upper-tier neighborhood privates land in this band.
+Private school, mid-tier: Rs 4.5–8 lakh/year.
+GEMS, KMC, DAV, Galaxy Public, Little Angels, and the upper-tier neighborhood privates land in this band.
 Per-month equivalent: Rs 37,000–67,000.

 Premium / international: Rs 9.5–18+ lakh/year.
-Lincoln School Kathmandu publishes USD 11,860/year for Grades 1–5 per the official US State Department fact sheet — about Rs 16 lakh at current FX, plus a USD 3,000 one-time enrolment fee and USD 450 application.
+Lincoln School Kathmandu publishes USD 11,860/year for Grades 1–5 per the official US State Department fact sheet, about Rs 16 lakh at current FX, plus a USD 3,000 one-time enrolment fee and USD 450 application.
 Rato Bangala, Ullens, and the premium IB-stream schools sit in or above this band.

 TierAnnual fee10 years (Class 1–10)